jujumiago/living-civilization-framework/RESOURCES.md

 Renewal
 ````

-This contrasts with systems that create unnecessary loss:
+For comparison, LCF contrasts this with simplified linear resource flows that may result in unnecessary loss:

 ```text
 Extraction